 All Bank of England notes from which legal tender status has been withdrawn remain payable at face value forever at the Bank of England in London.
 Any such notes may be presented for payment either in person during business hours, or sent to us by post.

-Go to exchanging Bank of England banknotes withdrawn from circulation for more information.
+See the exchanging Bank of England banknotes withdrawn from circulation page for more information.

 You may wish to contact the Bank before making a special journey to check that the Public Counter will be open at the time of your planned visit.